cenna-alias/collegeCurriculum/README.md

 In the second semester, I studied Database Management Systems **(DBMS)**, **Java programming**, and networking concepts using **shell scripting** concepts.

 The `S2` directory contains lab programs, assignments, and additional practice programs related to these topics.

----

-## Note
-This repository is maintained for academic reference and learning purposes.